m3o/m3o-go/examples/space/README.md

 )

 // Update an object.
-If an object with this name does not exist, creates a new one.
+If an object with this name does not exist, creates a new one. func UpdateAnObject() {
-// You need to send the request as a multipart/form-data rather than the usual application/json
-// with each parameter as a form field. func UpdateAnObject() {
 	spaceService := space.NewSpaceService(os.Getenv("M3O_API_TOKEN"))
 	rsp, err := spaceService.Update(&space.UpdateRequest{